CTECH-IT/welcome-to-github-BriannaLD/README.md

 Please enter your name: Brianna

-Please enter your favorite color: Blue
+Please enter your favorite color: Gray

 Save and push this file back up to GitHub.
 Make sure to add a commit comment: "Added name and color"!